Andrea Stone: Career

 In 2011, she was hired by Huffington Post Media as Senior National Correspondent in politics, and that year was mentioned at the National Press Club by Arianna Huffington and Tim Armstrong.

-In April 2013, she was hired as a senior online executive producer of Al Jazeera America.
+In April 2013, she was hired as a senior executive producer for digital for Al Jazeera America.

 By 2015, she had worked as a freelancer for National Geographic and other publications.
-She had also taught as an adjunct professor at American University in Washington, D.C.
-In 2015, she became director of career services for the CUNY Graduate School of Journalism.
+She also taught as an adjunct professor at American University in Washington, D.C.
+Also in 2015, she became director of career services for the CUNY Graduate School of Journalism.
 She retired in June 2019.

 Stone has appeared on CNN and C-SPAN.
 She co-authored "Desert Warriors: Men and Women Who Won the Persian Gulf War."